What Is Taltz (Ixekizumab)?

-Taltz (ixekizumab) is a systemic treatment for adults and children ages 6 and older with moderate to severe plaque psoriasis.
+Taltz (ixekizumab) is a biologic treatment for adults and children ages 6 and older with moderate to severe plaque psoriasis.
 It was approved by the US Food and Drug Administration for psoriasis in March 2016 and psoriatic arthritis in December 2017.
 Taltz is administered by an injection in the skin.
 Taltz is a biologic therapy with an active ingredient called ixekizumab, which is engineered in the laboratory from human molecules1.

 Taltz is recommended for people who need treatment with a systemic medicine and/or phototherapy because their psoriasis cannot be controlled well enough with topical treatments.
-Systemic medicines such as Taltz work by affecting the process of inflammation in the immune system.
+Biologic medicines such as Taltz work by affecting the process of inflammation in the immune system.
 It is a maintenance treatment that needs to be taken regularly over a longer period of time in order to be effective.

 How does Taltz (ixekizumab) work to treat plaque psoriasis?